01 of 10

 Kitchen twine is plain, unbleached cotton twine that's strong enough to hold a chicken together but won't burn, melt, or otherwise ruin your roast.
 For an average sized chicken, cut yourself about three feet of twine.
 You might not need that much, but it's better to start off with a little too much than not enough.
 You can always trim the excess when you're done.Continue to 3 of 10 below.

 03 of 10

 Position the Chicken

-To begin with, position the chicken breast-side-up with the legs facing you.
-Place the center of the twine directly beneath the tailbone of the chicken with the ends extending left and right.Continue to 4 of 9 below.
+To begin, position the chicken breast-side-up with the legs facing you.
+Place the center of the twine directly beneath the tailbone of the chicken with the ends extending to either side.Continue to 4 of 10 below.